carolineweiss/01_Variables_and_Datatypes/10_Polymorphism/exercise/README.md

 This code is from the Inheritance day.
 The bank account classes work well, but now the bank needs to calculate a customer's total assets to assign them VIP status if they have $25,000 or more in assets at the bank.

 The bank is also introducing credit cards.
-Since credit cards aren't strictly bank accounts where money is stored, they don't inherit from the `BankAccount` class.
-However, they must still be accounted for in the VIP calculation.
+Since credit cards aren't strictly bank accounts that store money, they don't inherit from the `BankAccount` class.
+However, you must still account for them in the VIP calculation.

 For this exercise, you'll add new features to the code to create a `BankCustomer` class that has multiple accounts.
 You'll also create a new type of account: a credit card account.
-A credit card account isn't a `BankAccount`, but it needs to be stored with the customer as one of their accounts.
+A credit card account isn't a `BankAccount`, but you must store it with the customer as one of their accounts.
 To do this, you need to create a new interface that specifies that an object is `Accountable` and has a `getBalance()` method.

 ![class diagram](./bank-account-java.png)